PX4/PX4-user_guide/en/getting_started/flight_modes.md

 #### Rattitude

 In simple terms it is the mix between Manual/Stabilized and Acro mode.
-When the Roll/Pitch stick is centered or if you move it up to halfway then the craft behaves like in Manual/Stabalized mode.
-If you move Roll/Pitch stick beyound halfway to full command the the copter behaves like in Acro mode.
-This way you could fly in the comfort of stabalized flight but still be able to perform flips and tricks with your copter.
+When the Roll/Pitch stick is centered or if you move it up to halfway then the craft behaves like in Manual/Stabilized mode.
+If you move Roll/Pitch stick beyond halfway to full command the the copter behaves like in Acro mode.
+This way you could fly in the comfort of stabilized flight but still be able to perform flips and tricks with your copter.

 ### Assisted Modes